Struct fortanix_sgx_abi::Usercalls [−][src]

 The enclave must not rely on userspace to terminate other threads still running.
 Similarly, the enclave must not trust that it will no longer be entered by userspace, and it must safeguard against that in the entrypoints.

-, the enclave has exited due to a panic
+If panic is set to true, the enclave has exited due to a panic

 condition.
 If the enclave was running in debug mode, the enclave may